 Motivation

-As there are trillions of data bytes of information over the internet therefore searching for the required news and information can be very much time consuming and frustrating.
+As there is trillions of data bytes of information over the internet therefore searching for the required news and information can be very much time consuming and frustrating.
 The motivation behind the development of this application was to reduce wastage of time that people had to face in order to get the relevant news of their interests.
-Secondly to eliminate or minimize the fake news and Hoax that circulate on the internet.
+Secondly to eliminate or minimize the fake news and hoax that circulate on the internet.

 Problem statement